charmed-kubernetes/kubernetes-docs/pages/k8s/1.29/upgrading.md

 Note that this may include other applications which you may have installed, such as Elasticsearch, Prometheus, Nagios, Helm, etc.

 <a id='upgrading-containerd'> </a>

 ### Upgrading Containerd

-By default, Versions 1.15 and later use Containerd as the container runtime.
-This subordinate charm can be upgraded with the command:
+Containerd is the default container runtime.
+This subordinate charm can be upgraded with:

 ```bash
 juju refresh containerd --channel=1.29/stable